 To facilitate risk management, Castellum has chosen to classify risks into the following categories:

-- The real estate portfolio – risks associated with the ownership of Castellum’s real estate portfolio
+• Strategic risks — risks associated with reputation or the ownership of Castellum’s property portfolio

-- Management – risks associated with everyday management of Castellum’s real estate holdings
+• Operational risks — risks associated with routine administration of Castellum’s property holdings

 • Sustainability risks — risks associated with environment, corporate responsibility and/or liability risks